bcgov/bctw-api/bctw-api/doc/bctw_roles_and_permissions.md

 * the owner can only submit requests for animals they own.
 * the owner enters email addresses into a form to complete the user portion - unlike an admin, they cannot see a list of users in the system.
 * they can choose from 'view' and 'subowner' as permission options.
+* owner can somehow see a list of past requests

 #### Administrator
 * By visiting the Requests page, an admin can see an enumerated list of current requests that owners have submitted.